peter.bike

 The southbound platform can be accessed from several points along the west side, including a SamTrans bus station.

-To get between the platforms, a grade crossing for people is at the south end of the platforms, and a grade crossing is just past the north end of the platforms on the sidewalk along Broadway.
+To get between the platforms, a grade crossing for people is at the south end of the platforms, and a grade crossing is just past the north end of the platforms along Broadway.

 Menlo Park